 What’s Your Name?

-Often times, the hardest part about being a Music teacher can be remembering all of your students’ names and matching their personalities and abilities as well.
+Often times, the hardest part about being a Music teacher is learning to remember all of your new students’ names.
+Once that’s accomplished, you need to match their personalities and abilities as well.
 The key to remembering names of students faster and getting to know them better is to find many different methods for seating arrangements and to use various memorizing tactics and getting to know you activities.

 On the first day of Music class, I always have my primary students sit in a circle on the floor.
-The key, however, is to get them organized and sit in the same space every time so that I can get to know their names better.
+The key, however, is to get them organized and sit in the same space every time so that I can get to know their names better by associating it with their location.
 Prior to the beginning of school, I go to a school supply store and buy big black adhesive letters that will stick to the floor.
 I then assign each student a letter and that is their permanent spot when they come in to sit down.
 However, I do not always go in order alphabetically if I know certain students are going to act up.
 It does help with roll call if you do choose to do it that way though.

 In the past, I also have used blue tape and assigned students a number to sit on, but I find the tape comes off frequently and you find yourself wasting prep time re-taping the floor.
 I then use carpet squares for them to take from the pile and sit on and you can find these at a carpet store and usually for free.
 When there are empty spaces, I can easily see who is absent.
 This method saves so much time for I do not have to go through each attendance list.